Online Engineering Programs Home

 The University of Maryland Global Campus' master of science in information technology is a distance-learning program with numerous specializations, including one in software engineering.
 This specialization provides developers with advanced software design, coding, and methodology techniques.
 They learn about object-oriented and aspect-oriented programming and the techniques and principles for leading a software development team.

 The program comprises 36 credits, out of which nine are for core courses and the remaining 27 are for specialization courses.
 Students with no recent programming coursework may be encouraged or required to take necessary computer programming courses before starting the program.
-As part of the program, students will delve into topics such as computer systems architecture; information systems analysis, modeling, and design; information technology project management; modern software methodologies; relational database systems; and software design and implementation.
+As part of the program, students will delve into computer systems architecture; information systems analysis, modeling, and design; information technology project management; modern software methodologies; relational database systems; and software design and implementation.

 The major admission requirements for the program include a bachelor's degree from a regionally accredited degree-granting university or college, a completed application, official transcripts, and English language proficiency for international students.